Husky-Navigation-Services/Husky-Navigation/Project/BETA.md

-Our beta is tenativle planned to releas at 12-11-20 at 11:59 PST in an effort to gain more feedback from users.
+The Husky Navigation web application beta was released at at 12-13-20 at around 01:10 AM PST in an effort to gain more feedback from users.
+The overall results of this beta feedback round will be collected with-in this file including the major take aways that we got from our initial round of users.